Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 ___
 ## MacOS
-Initially,  to include all the source code (or the new addes) you will need to build the code via command line rather than using other developer software (e.g. eclipse ).
+Initially,  to include all the source code (or the new added) you will need to build the code via command line rather than using other developer software (e.g. eclipse ).
 In the Atlantis code there is a file called *configure_mac*,  you will probably need to edit this file to point to each of the locations of the libraries you have